Tim Walberg: Foreign policy

 Tadatoshi Akiba, a member of the Japan Council against Atomic and Hydrogen Bombs (Gensuikyo) and former mayor of Hiroshima City, and others held a press conference at City Hall on April 10.
-The letter of request, which was read out loud, criticized the Hibakusha for their suffering from radiation damage and psychological damage, and said "We regret your ignorance and insensitivity to the unjust suffering and human misery that occurred as a result of the atomic bombings."
+The letter of request, which was read out loud, criticized Walberg's comments, highlighting Hibakusha's radiation damage and psychological damage, and said "We regret your ignorance and insensitivity to the unjust suffering and human misery that occurred as a result of the atomic bombings."

 Japanese Diet member Jin Matsubara criticized the event as a "defeat for diplomacy".
 In response, Japanese Foreign Minister Yoko Kamikawa stated that she was not considering protesting.

 In response, Walberg denied advocating the use of nuclear weapons, claiming that he merely "used a metaphor to convey the need for both Israel and Ukraine to win their wars as swiftly as possible" despite his reference to the US dropping atomic bombs on two Japanese cities to bring an end to WWII.

 Walberg also opposes humanitarian aid to Ukraine in the Russo-Ukrainian War.
-“Instead [of] 80 percent in Ukraine being used for humanitarian purposes, it should be 80 [to] 100 percent to wipe out Russia — if that’s what we want to do.”
+"Instead [of] 80 percent in Ukraine being used for humanitarian purposes, it should be 80 [to] 100 percent to wipe out Russia — if that's what we want to do."
 Walberg also voted against aid to Ukraine in 2022.